 Application Process (links on left menu)

 Candidates for the BSRS Program must apply to the university AND to the BSRS Program.
 Candidates for the BSRS Program will be classified as pre-BSRS (RADP) students until their qualifications for acceptance into the BSRS Program are verified.
 Pre-BSRS students have limited access to the RADS professional courses.
-BSRS students who are not enrolled for a long semester must re-apply to the university AND to the BSRS Program.
+BSRS students who are not enrolled for a long semester (fall or spring) must reapply to the university AND to the BSRS Program.

 All professional courses in the BSRS program are offered as MSU online courses and must be taken from MSU.
-All BSRS students take the same seven (7) core professional courses and select four (4) additional courses from a list of available professional elective courses.
+All BSRS students take the same seven (8) core professional courses and select four (4) additional courses from a list of available professional elective courses.
+Note: The statistics requirement may be fulfilled with a course taken at another institution or another department at MSU.
 The general education (non-professional) courses may be taken from MSU or taken at other accredited institutions and transferred to MSU.
-Students should work with their advisors to be sure that courses will transfer for their BSRS degree plans.
+Students should work with their advisors to be sure courses will transfer for their BSRS degree plans.

-As of Fall 2014, the new academic core for the State of Texas will be in place.
-The new BSRS degree requirements will consist of 120 total hours. (left menu link to degree plan)
+The BSRS degree requirements consist of 120 total hours (left menu link to degree plan):

-42 credit hours of professional certification credits (see below)
+78 credit hours of professional courses of which 42 credit hours are professional certification credits (see below).